Keep It Cool!

 - Make the ice cream aisle your last stop during your trip to the supermarket.

 - Check the temperature of your grocer's freezer case.
-The temperature in the supermarket's freezer case should not be above -20°F. If kept at a proper temperature, ice cream will be thoroughly frozen and will feel hard to the touch.
+The optimum temperature is 0°F (-18°C) or colder.
+The temperature in the supermarket's freezer case should not be above 10°F (-12°C).
+If kept at a proper temperature, ice cream will be thoroughly frozen and will feel hard to the touch.
 If the product is soft, you may wish to bring it to the attention of the store manager.

 - In an open top freezer case, always select ice cream and frozen treats stored below the freezer line.